Ensono/stacks-nx-plugins/packages/workspace/src/generators/init/files/readme/README.md

 ## Plugins

-Checkout a list of [Ensono Stacks Plugins](https://stacks.ensono.com/docs/getting_started/setup#ensono-stacks-plugins) that can expand the capability on the workspace.
+Checkout a list of [Ensono Stacks Plugins](https://stacks.ensono.com/docs/getting_started/setup#ensono-stacks-plugins) that can expand the capability of the workspace.

 Custom targets can be defined in the `package.json` or `projects.json`.
 Learn more [in the NX docs](https://nx.dev/core-features/run-tasks).